AlexsLemonade/refinebio-docs/docs/main_text.md

 #### Limitations of quantile normalization across platforms with many zeroes

 Quantile normalization is a strategy that can address many technical effects, generally at the cost of retaining certain sources of biological variability.
+We use a single reference distribution per organism, generated from the Affymetrix microarray platform with the largest number of samples we were able to process from raw data (see [_Reference distribution_](#reference=distribution)).
-However, in cases where there are many ties that are different between samples, the transformation can produce outputs with different distributions.
+In cases where the unnormalized data contains many ties within samples (and the ties are different between samples) the transformation can produce outputs with somewhat different distributions.
-This arises in data processed by refine.bio when RNA-seq and microarray data are combined.
+This situation arises most often when RNA-seq data and microarray data are combined into a single dataset or matrix.
 To confirm that we have quantile normalized data correctly before returning results to the user, we evaluate the top half of expression values and confirm that a KS test produces a non-significant p-value.
 Users who seek to analyze RNA-seq and microarray data together should be aware that the low-expressing genes may not be comparable across the sets.